melborne/let_it_fall/README.md

 # LetItFall

-Let it snow or something in the mac terminal.
+Let it snow or something in the Mac terminal.

 ## Installation